abvss13/bank-of-flatiron/README.md

 # Bank of Flatiron
 This application allows user to view track and add new transactions.
+The application fetches data from an API
 ## Author Details
 Author: Abdullahi Abass
 Gmail: abdulabass1738@gmail.com
 Telephone : +254798491946

 ## Instruction
 1. Make sure you have Node.js